-Thankfully my life partner for 52 years comes from a family of hard workers.
+Thankfully my life partner comes from a family of hard workers.
 Susie loves to work.
 She says, “I was born for speed, not comfort.”

 We don’t just make the bed each day.
-We make the bed really quick!
+We make the bed quick!

-It really hit me.
+It hit me.
 A game of basketball demands much more effort than painting walls.

 The fact is, I was lazy.
-This event was the beginning of a life-long journey to not just work hard, but to actually love hard work.
+This event was the beginning of a life-long journey to not just work hard but to love hard work.

 It makes all the difference.